-Drimainla 4 Note that the second district and the second Principle 1 - Context and Character Not yet responding to nor enhancing the character or identity of the area.
-Context and Character identity of the area.
+Principle 1 - Not yet responding to nor enhancing the character or Context and Character identity of the area.
 Look at the traditional shopfronts and buildings in the locality, identify some of the strong features and reinterpret these into the façade.
 This will assist greatly to positively contribute to the identity of the area.
 Could draw on some of the very distinctive features of the Mt Hawthorn precinct Consider also a sensitive response to surrounding single residential.
 Language inconsistent from front to side (rear, side and front elevations), its not integrated and no context to streetscape.
 More detail to be provided in relation to neighbouring buildings/context of streetscape (elevations and 3d model massing).
-The City requires an elevation which depicts the proposal within the context of the surrounding streets as part of the DA.
+The City requires an elevation which depicts the proposal The City requires an elevation which depicts the proposa within the context of the surrounding streets as part of the DA.
 Principle 2 - Landscape quality Deep Soil Zones are a good opportunity for screening which is good Opportunity for a further Deep Soil Zone in a usable area such as to café garden Planters and other opportunities for Deep Soil Zones should be explored.
 Consider the spaces that occupants can use - consideration of landscaping and insert furniture to show how this can contribute to the quality and potential uses of these spaces is required.
 The City will require a Landscaping plan as per the Built Form Policy requirements to be submitted as part of the DA.
+Page 8 of 10